aqueous-humor/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. 6-firstdirectory creates a directory named 'my_first_directory' in the /tmp directory.

-8. 7-movethatfile moves a file from one directory to another.
+8. 7-movethatfile moves a file 'betty' from /tmp to /tmp/my_first_directory.

+9. 8-firstdelete deletes the file 'betty' from /tmp/my_first_directory.